- Societal role

 The European Commission plays an active role in combatting match fixing, as part of wider efforts to ensure that competitive sports are fair and their reputation is not compromised.
-This takes place through the coordination of EU legislation in related areas, plus cooperation with key international bodies such as the International Olympic Committee (IOC) and the Council of Europe on ways to tackle match fixing at a European and global level.
+This takes place through the coordination of EU legislation in related areas, and cooperation with key international bodies on ways to tackle match fixing at a European and global level.

 Match fixing is an international phenomenon and is often linked to gambling, with criminal networks exploiting unregulated gambling markets.
 This presents a major threat to the integrity of sporting events, with sportspeople subject to considerable financial temptations and pressure to influence sporting objectives and outcomes.